WilsonnnTan/AttendoBot/Techinal-Documentation/README.md

 ## Architecture Overview

-The Discord Attendance Bot is a modular Python application built on `discord.py`, using Google Forms for attendance collection and SQLAlchemy/Supabase for persistent storage.
+The Discord Attendance Bot is a modular Python application built on `discord.py`, using Google Forms for attendance collection and Supabase (via direct HTTP requests using httpx) for persistent storage.
 The bot restricts configuration commands to server admins for security.
+Concurrency for both database and Google Form operations is managed using asyncio semaphores, ensuring stability even under high load.

 **Key Components:**
-- `app.py`: Bot entry point and event loop.
+- `app.py`: Bot entry point, event loop, and core command registration.
-- `utils/GoogleForm.py`: Google Form integration and command implementations.
+- `utils/GoogleForm.py`: Google Form integration, including URL extraction (performed when adding a form URL), data fetching, and attendance submission logic.
-- `utils/database.py`: Database handler for CRUD operations.
+- `utils/database.py`: Async database handler for all Supabase CRUD operations, using httpx and concurrency limits.
-- `schemas/models.py`: SQLAlchemy ORM models for the database.

 ---